-Post-term pregnancy is defined as a pregnancy that lasts longer than 42 weeks; two weeks past the normal 40-week gestation period.
-Since a post-term pregnancy is linked with both fetal and maternal health complications, doctors usually do everything they can to ensure that an infant is delivered as close to the due date as possible, which in some cases means that labor is induced, which comes with its own set of complications.
+Post-term pregnancy is a pregnancy that lasts longer than 42 weeks.
+That is two weeks past the normal 40-week gestation period.
+Since a post-term pregnancy is linked with both fetal and maternal health complications, doctors usually do everything they can to ensure that an infant is delivered as close to the due date as possible.
+In some cases that means inducing labor, which comes with its own set of risks.

 Post-term Pregnancy Causes